David123890dd/configure-ad/README.md

 ![image](https://github.com/David123890dd/configure-ad/assets/138183500/47710f5a-c18a-44c1-9fce-a7f3b652416c)

 <h3>From now on, when connecting to the Domain controller, log in with the root domain name, type backslash and the Domain controller's Username.
 The password is the same.
-Go to "more choices" --> "Use a Different Account" </h3>
+Go to "more choices" --> "Use a Different Account" in order to enter a different username</h3>

 ![image](https://github.com/David123890dd/configure-ad/assets/138183500/528bc133-d1ee-4038-81bb-009d85146a4e)